Why a residency?

 Gabriela Denise Frank (’16) blogged about her residency, as did Donna Miscolta (’18) here, and many residents have sent us kind notes saying comments such as these:

 “Mineral School was a gift of time and space I did not realize how badly I needed.
 As a working mother, to attend to nothing but my writing benefited my work and me tremendously.
 I have been incorporating these lessons in daily life in order to nurture that sacred space.
 Within a few months after residency, I completed a draft of my manuscript.
 I also left with incredible friendships.
-I cannot thank Mineral School enough for one of my most powerful experiences as a writer.” — Supriya Pillai, fiction, Oakland, CA
+I cannot thank Mineral School enough for one of my most powerful experiences as a writer.” — Supriya Lopez Pillai, fiction, Oakland, CA

 “This residency encouraged us to work hard but also to find time to connect as a community.
 I loved the no-pressure attitude which felt very permissive.
 Meals were offered on a schedule and so we generally saw each other during those times.
 I felt much more supported at this residency than at others in the past.” — Elise Morris, visual artist, Oakland, CA